-It makes for interesting reading, especially when you consider that Taurus had, at one time, working relationships with both Smith & Wesson and Beretta.
-This explains why they can make some revolvers that look a lot like a S&W and then turn around and make a 9mm semi-auto that is a pretty faithful reproduction of the Beretta 92.
-It is all legal…read the history for details.
+It makes for interesting reading, especially considering that Taurus had, at one time, working relationships with both Smith & Wesson and Beretta.
+This explains why they can make some revolvers that look a lot like an S&W and then turn around and make a 9mm semi-auto that is a pretty faithful reproduction of the Beretta 92.
+It is all legal — just read the history for details.

 I was fortunate enough to have been loaned this example by our youngest son, who carries it regularly (learn more about concealed carry insurance).
-Before we get into the gun too deeply, let’s look at the specs…
+Before we get into the gun too deeply, let’s look at the specs.

-|Usual drop-safe trigger block with bladed trigger; left-side thumb safety
+|Usual drop-safe trigger block with bladed trigger.
+Left-side thumb safety

 |Single action with repeat-strike capability

 |5 pounds, 9 ounces (measured)

-|Misc.:||ships with hard case, 2 magazines and 2 safety lock/ sight adjustment keys; stainless|
+|Ships with hard case, 2 magazines and 2 safety lock/ sight adjustment keys, stainless

 Notice the small built-in feed ramp, ejector and locking block.

 Mag release is able to be moved to the other side.
-We lefties appreciate that!
+We lefties appreciate that.